madjoel/waig/README.md

 - Always know in which direction your Minecraft character is going
 - Toggleable via key binding (default: F6)
-- Can be configured to show the HUD only when the player is holding a compass in any hand.
+- Can be configured to show the HUD only when the player carries a compass in the inventory or is holding a compass in any hand.
 See Configuration section below for details.
 - Does not obstruct boss bars by moving down
 - Client side only
 - Scales with the GUI